Wedding Banquet Hall

 “But when the king heard about it, he was furious.
 And he sent out his armies, destroyed those murderers, and burned up their city.
 Then he said to his servants, ‘The wedding is ready, but those who were invited were not worthy.’”
 Matthew 22:7-8 (NASB)

-These guests revealed that they were not worthy of attending and enjoying the wedding feast.
-They had revealed they did not want to attend.
+These guests revealed that they were not worthy of attending and enjoying the wedding feast nor did they want to attend.
 They rejected the king, his son, and the wedding celebration.
 This anticipates the future destruction of Jerusalem of A.D.
 70.

 Everyone Is Now Invited